 Writing on my blogs and speaking about my struggle with Major Depressive Disorder has helped me gain the self-confidence to reach out and tell my story in more ways.
-Thus, while I had a Twitter account (@zelandroid009) that I used solely to expand the reach of the blogs, I’ve now started to use it to follow the tweets of mental health agencies, advocates, and campaigns and join in the conversation.
+Thus, while I had a Twitter account (@zelandroid009) that I used solely to expand the reach of my blogs, I’ve now started to use it to follow the tweets of mental health agencies, advocates, and campaigns so I can join in the conversation.

 One such campaign is Bell Let’s Talk (#BellLetsTalk), a campaign I first learned of on September 3, 2014, the day I was released from the hospital.

-On that day, though, I truly wasn’t in the proper mental state to appreciate just how important the Bell Let’s Talk campaign, and the many other like campaigns, was and is.
+On that day though, and for quite some time after, I truly wasn’t in the proper mental state to appreciate just how important the Bell Let’s Talk campaign, and the many other like campaigns, was and is.

 Like so many others, I kept silent about my mental health issues.
 I grew up in a generation where these issues were “not talked about”.
 I grew up thinking “it was all in my head” and that I could, and should, “get over it”.
 In short, I beat myself up with all of the catchphrases that stigmatize mental health and felt ashamed at both my “weakness” and my illness.